 In front of the fireplace is a screen of carved and gilt wood with at its centre a painted image of King Victor Amadeus III of Sardinia.
 Victor Amadeus was first in line to the English and Scottish thrones from 1788 until his death in 1796.
 At the top of the screen are a pair of doves, a symbol of marital bliss.
 It is thought to have been a wedding gift from Victor Amadeus to his daughter-in-law, Marie Clotilde of France, when she married the future King Charles IV in 1775.
 The screen was designed by Giuseppe Maria Bonzanigo; the wooden parts were carved by Vittorio Amedeo Rapous, while the painted parts were completed by his brother Michele Antonio Rapous.

-After passing through the “Galleria del Daniel” (Daniel Gallery), one enters the “Sala del Caffè” (Coffee Room).
+Sometimes it is possible to walk to the middle of the “Galleria del Daniel” and then turn left through the passageway and into the “Sala del Caffè” (Coffee Room).
 On the walls of this room hangs a portrait of King Charles Emanuel III of Sardinia, grandfather of King Charles IV and King Victor, as well as portraits of his first two wives.
 From 1715 to 1720 and from 1766 to 1773 this prince was second in line to the thrones of England and Scotland (and from 1728 to 1766 he was third in line).

 The portrait of Charles Emanuel III is by Maria Giovanna Clementi.8 He is shown in armour over which he wears a red mantle trimmed with ermine.
 In his right hand he holds a marshall's baton.